 Screenshot - Generate AcuSensor files

 - In the AcuSensor section, select whether to generate AcuSensor for PHP or .NET.

 - Click the Generate button.
 You will be prompted to save the AcuSensor files.

 Once you have generated and downloaded the unique AcuSensor files for your web application, you can proceed with installing AcuSensor in your web application.

 Network Server Scan Settings

 You might also want to configure SSH credentials for your scan target.
-This will allow the Acunetix OVS network scanner to provide a more comprehensive network scans of the scan target.
+This will allow the Acunetix Online network scanner to provide a more comprehensive network scans of the scan target.